MarcelineVQ/LootBlare/readme.md

 Loot Blare is a World of Warcraft addon originally designed **Turtle WoW**.
 This is a version edited to fit Kulový Blesk soft reserve system.

-This addon displays a pop-up frame showing items and rolls when a single uncommon+ item is linked in Raid Warning.
+This addon displays a pop-up frame showing items and rolls when a single uncommon item is linked in Raid Warning.
 Rolls are automatically sorted by type to streamline the master looter's workflow.
+If the item as soft reserved the roll will have appropriate bonus added to it.

 ### Features:
 #### Soft Reserve + import
   You can import your SR as a CSV file in this format:

   Name|Item|Points;
+  Name|Item|Points;
+  Name|Item|Points

 #### Sync between addon users
-  Whenever master looter imports a new SR or a new member joins after the SR was uploaded the addon uses a private channel to sync the SR list
+  Master looter automatically syncs SR list between users using CHAT_MSG_ADDON events.
+SR list sync happens whenever the sr list is imported, new player joins the raid and player enters the instance.
+If a user comes online after a disconnect they will automaticaly request a master looter and SR list sync.

 #### Soft Reserve distinguishment
   Whenever someone rolls on SR their roll will be distinguished by a different colour